ms-afridi/ms-afridi/README.md

 ### 🚀 My Projects

 #### 🧠 Early Alzheimer's Detection using Deep Learning
-* [cite_start]Designed and implemented a custom Convolutional Neural Network (CNN) architecture optimized for small and imbalanced medical imaging datasets[cite: 27].
+* Designed and implemented a custom Convolutional Neural Network (CNN) architecture optimized for small and imbalanced medical imaging datasets.
-* [cite_start]Developed an interactive Streamlit-based web interface for clinicians to upload MRI scans, view predictions, and download PDF reports[cite: 29].
+* Developed an interactive Streamlit-based web interface for clinicians to upload MRI scans, view predictions, and download PDF reports.
-* [cite_start]Integrated a geolocation-based recommendation system to suggest nearby neurologists and diagnostic centers[cite: 30].
+* Integrated a geolocation-based recommendation system to suggest nearby neurologists and diagnostic centers.
 * [➡️ View on GitHub](https://github.com/ms-afridi/your-repo-name-here)

 #### 💳 Loan Approval Prediction Using Ensemble Models
-* [cite_start]Designed and deployed a machine learning system using Random Forest and Logistic Regression to predict loan approval outcomes[cite: 73].
+* Designed and deployed a machine learning system using Random Forest and Logistic Regression to predict loan approval outcomes.
-* [cite_start]Applied advanced feature engineering and handled class imbalance to improve model accuracy and fairness[cite: 74].
+* Applied advanced feature engineering and handled class imbalance to improve model accuracy and fairness.
-* [cite_start]Built a Flask-based interface with a novel rejection reason feature that informs users which parameters caused denial, improving interpretability[cite: 75, 76].
+* Built a Flask-based interface with a novel rejection reason feature that informs users which parameters caused denial, improving interpretability.
 * [➡️ View on GitHub](https://github.com/ms-afridi/loan-approval)

 #### 📊 HR Analytics Dashboard for Attrition Analysis
-* [cite_start]Designed a dynamic Power BI dashboard to visualize key HR metrics like attrition rate, department-wise turnover, and workforce demographics[cite: 80].
+* Designed a dynamic Power BI dashboard to visualize key HR metrics like attrition rate, department-wise turnover, and workforce demographics.
-* [cite_start]Provided actionable insights into resignation trends and retention bottlenecks using statistical aggregation[cite: 81].
+* Provided actionable insights into resignation trends and retention bottlenecks using statistical aggregation.
-* [cite_start]Enabled HR stakeholders to identify at-risk employee segments for targeted policy intervention[cite: 82].
+* Enabled HR stakeholders to identify at-risk employee segments for targeted policy intervention.
 * [➡️ View on GitHub](https://github.com/ms-afridi/HR-ANALYTICS-DASHBOARD)

 ---

 ### 🏆 Honours and Awards
-* [cite_start]**Analytix2024** - Central University of Rajasthan [cite: 86]
+* **Analytix2024** - Central University of Rajasthan

 ### 🌱 Community Involvement
-* [cite_start]Volunteer English Teacher (Online) at **eVidyaloka Foundation**, contributing to digital education access in underprivileged communities[cite: 92, 93, 95].
+* Volunteer English Teacher (Online) at **eVidyaloka Foundation**, contributing to digital education access in underprivileged communities.
-* [cite_start]Actively involved in social work and community support initiatives[cite: 88, 89].
+* Actively involved in social work and community support initiatives.

 ---